dailyinfo/symfony-flex-docker-compose/README.md

 1. Copy `.env.dist` to `.env` and edit the path to your Symfony app, and the database parameters (will need to match your database parameters in your Symfony app's config)
 2. `docker-compose up -d`

-If you would rather run MariaDB than MySQL, change the image of the database service in docker-compose.yml to your preferred MariaDB version (eg mariadb:10.3)

 ### Prerequisites